damirkusar/leptir-seed/README.md

 ## Feedback & Improvements

 If you miss something or you think i should change or add some feature, please let me know.

+## Donation

+If you like this seed and you think it is worht to donate something, please feel free to do that via the following link:

+[Donate via Paypal][donate]